datakurre/buildout.sendpickedversions/README.rst

 send-data-url
     This is the url where data is sent after buildout has been run.
 If you leave this empty or don't set at all buildout.sendpickedversions just displays the data dict.
+If this is a writable local filepath, buildout.sendpickedversions saves the data as file.
-In earlier versions of buildout.sendpickedversions this setting was called `whiskers-url` - this works until next major version (2.x).
+    In earlier versions of buildout.sendpickedversions
+    this setting was called `whiskers-url` - this works until next major version (2.x).